-3 National Credit Consultative Council (NCCC), was set up in 1972 under the auspices of the State Bank of Pakistan, to formulate the annual Credit Plan and to recommend monetary and credit expansion, within safe limits and distribution of credit among various sectors in conformity with the socio-economic objectives and priorities and targets set out in the Annual Development Plan, to the government.
-The NCCC use to determine the safe level limit of monetary expansion on the basis of projected growth rate, estimated rate of monetization of economy and likely changes in prices.
+3 National Credit Consultative Council (NCCC), set up in 1972 under the auspices of the State Bank of Pakistan, formulates the annual Credit Plan and recommends monetary and credit expansion within safe limits and distribution of credit among various sectors in conformity with the socio-economic objectives and priorities and targets set out in the Annual Development Plan to the government.
+The NCCC determines the safe level limit of monetary expansion on the basis of projected growth rate, estimated rate of monetization of economy and likely changes in prices.